The Cathars: A Clean Church Without Property & The Fire That Consumed Them

 Further Reading

-- The Living Thread: How Forbidden Knowing Survives the Fire — the pattern of institutional suppression and administrative erasure throughout history
+- The Living Thread: How Forbidden Knowing Survives the Fire — the pattern of institutional suppression and erasure throughout history

 - The Library of Alexandria: What Was Lost, What Survived — the fire that consumed the ancient world’s central database